o3de/o3de.org/content/docs-snapshot/userguide/android-deploy-release.md

 ## Configure your signing key<a name="using-your-signing-key"></a>

  As part of submission to the Google Play Store, you're required to sign your application\.
-The [Android signing documentation](https://developer.android.com/studio/publish/app-signing)discusses setting up your key signing in detail, as well as steps involved in uploading your signing key and signed application to Google Play\.
+The [official Android Documentation](https://developer.android.com/studio/publish/app-signing)discusses setting up your key signing in detail, as well as steps involved in uploading your signing key and signed application to Google Play\.
 As part of building your APK, the Lumberyard build system takes care of doing the signing for you\.

  In order to set up key signing, you'll need to [generate an upload key](https://developer.android.com/studio/publish/app-signing#generate-key)\.